tttthomasssss/DiscoUtils/README.md

-We can also search for the nearest neighbours of an entry
+We can also search for the nearest neighbours of an entry.
+This is implemented using a `BallTree` from `scikit-learn` for dense low-dimensional vectors and with brute-force matrix multiplication for high-dimensional ones. `BallTree` is significantly faster.
+At the time of writing (8 July 2015) sklearn's approximate nearest neighbour search is slower than `BallTree`.
+I have been meaning to experiment with [Annoy](https://github.com/spotify/annoy) but I haven't yet.

     v.init_sims()